 Manual mode puts everything in your control.
-I’ve encountered comments online saying professionals photographers only use manual settings.
-Rubbish.
-Manual Mode is useful, but it is also finicky, and more prone to error.
+I’ve encountered comments online saying professional photographers only use manual settings.
+But that’s not true.
+Manual mode is useful, but it is also finicky and more prone to error.

-It is important to understand how to use it but it is not the end all, be all, of professional photography.
+It is important to understand how to use it, but it is not the be-all and end-all of professional photography.

 With both aperture and shutter speed in your control, there is no room for error.
-Rarely do I find the necessary fiddling up and down of settings to be a good use of my time.
+Rarely do I find messing around with settings to be a good use of my time.
 I find that I’ll use manual settings only in a few specific circumstances:

-- Panoramas: After you select the proper exposure, set your camera to manual mode to avoid changes in brightness from one image to the next.
+- Panoramas.
+After you select the proper exposure, put your camera settings to manual mode to avoid changes in brightness from one image to the next.

-- Bulb Exposures: Bulb is when you manually set your shutter speed open for an undetermined time, usually over 30 seconds.
-In such cases, your camera will not be able to meter effectively and you’ll need to find the appropriate aperture yourself.
+- Bulb mode.
+Bulb mode is when you manually set your shutter speed open for an undetermined time—usually over 30 seconds.
+In such cases, your camera will not be able to meter effectively, and you’ll need to find the appropriate aperture yourself.

-- Night Photography: When I’m shooting the aurora borealis or star scenes in very dark conditions, I’m going to keep my aperture wide open.
-I can set the f-stop and then leave it, adjusting only shutter speed on the fly.
+- Night photography.
+When I’m shooting Aurora Borealis or star scenes in very dark conditions, I’m going to keep my aperture wide open.
+I can set the f-stop and then leave it, adjusting only the shutter speed on the fly.

 Of the four modes I note here, most of my shooting happens in either Shutter Priority or Aperture Priority.
-If you understand these two, and the impact they have on your photos, then you will have a strong grasp on the art of exposure.
-Experiment with the settings, practice, and play with them.
+If you understand these two modes and the impact they have on your photos, then you will have a strong grasp on the art of exposure.
+Experiment with the settings.
+Practice and play with them.

 Once you understand how the different priority modes offer you control over your images, you’ll avoid the traps I fell into during my early days as a photographer.
-When the light is right, and your subjects come together, and the landscape is bright and beautiful before you, you won’t have to guess.
+When the light is right and the beautiful landscape is before you, you won’t have to guess.